outmoded/university/README.md

 #### Assignment2 Credits

-This assignment based on the original assignment2 [convert to plugin](https://github.com/hapijs/university/issues/43) and work done by [MylesBorins](https://github.com/hapijs/university/pull/44) for that assignment.
+This assignment is from the original assignment2 [convert to plugin](https://github.com/hapijs/university/issues/43) and discussion related to the assignment written by [@hueniverse](https://github.com/hueniverse).
+The [code solution](https://github.com/hapijs/university/pull/44) is from work done by [@MylesBorins](https://github.com/MylesBorins).

 ### [Assignment3] Testing & 100% coverage